 In this episode of The Gospel Coalition Africa Podcast Blaque Nubon is joined by his wife Lilly Million.
 They share their views on how to navigate the normal, sex related, challenges that married couples experience, and give practical suggestions for how to handle them.

-- Practical Tips: Talking About Sex With Your Spouse (19:30)
+19:30 – Practical Tips: Talk About Sex To Your Spouse

-- Beware of Overshare – Comparisons Can Be Unhelpful (25:00)
+25:00 – Beware of Overshare & Unhelpful Comparisons

 What Key Questions Does This Podcast Address?

 1. What is a Biblical View of Sex and Marriage?

 2. Why Is My Married Sex Life Difficult?

 3. How To Have a Great Married Sex Life